robinsmith-source/sdi/docs/chapters/02-using-ssh.md

    </html>
    ```

-5. **Try external access using http://167.235.54.109 again in your browser of choice**.
+5. **Try external access using http://167.235.54.109 again in your browser of choice.**

 ::: details Why does external access fail although local access from the server itself works?

 The external access fails because the firewall is blocking all traffic except for the SSH rule.
 :::

-6. **Modify your firewall by adding an inbound HTTP traffic rule and try again accessing http://167.235.54.109 in your browser**.
+6. **Modify your firewall by adding an inbound HTTP traffic rule and try again accessing http://167.235.54.109 in your browser.**

-::: details How to modify the firewall?
+::: details How do I modify the firewall?

-1. On the left-hand side, select `Firewalls`, then click on the `Edit` button for the firewall you want to modify (in this case the one you created in the previous exercise).
+1. On the left-hand side, select `Firewalls`, then click on the `Edit` button for the firewall you want to modify (in this case, the one you created in the previous exercise).
 2. Add a new rule with the following settings:

 | IP Version          | Protocol | Port |